jberkel/sms-backup-plus/README.md

 #### <a name="faq-backup-automatic-backup">Automatic backup does not work / stopped working</a>

 If the automatic backup does not work first make sure that a manually initiated backup works as expected.
-There seem to be some problems with automatic backups; a fix will be to change the current backup logic to use Android's built-in SyncManager: see github tickets [507][] and [572][].

-This change will be part of the next major version ([1.6.0][], no release date yet).

-👉 Added in 1.5.11
+👉 1.5.11 brings many improvements to auto-backup reliability.
+However some beta users have still reported problems.
+If the backups don't run automatically try changing the system "Battery optimization" settings for SMS Backup+ to "Don't optimize".

 #### <a name="faq-backup-show-imap">I get the one of following errors during backup/restore: Command: SELECT "SMS"; response: \#6\# \[NO, Unknown, Mailbox; SMS, \[Failure\]\] (or response: \#6\# \[NO, \[NONEXISTENT\], unknown mailbox: SMS (failure)\])</a>